Bulgarian law recognises the following ways of terminating marriage through divorce:

 Judgment by default is not possible in matrimonial cases.

-The parties to the case can obtain legal aid on the usual terms for the provision of legal aid.
-These are laid down in the Legal Aid Act (Zakon za pravnata pomosht).
+The parties to the case can obtain legal aid under the usual terms for its provision.
+These are laid down in the Legal Aid Act (Zakon za Pravnata Pomosht).

 A decision granting a divorce by mutual consent is not subject to appeal.